kubeflow/website/content/en/docs/components/katib/overview.md

 [Kubernetes CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
 Follow the
 [trial template guide](/docs/components/katib/trial-template/#custom-resource)
-to see how to support your own Kubernetes resource in Katib.
+to check how to support your own Kubernetes resource in Katib.

 Katib has these CRD examples in upstream: